 What I find intriguing now after my few humble years of stumbling academic study of world Religion and Anthropology is how the original core teachings of Christianity, Judaism, Hinduism, Zoroastrianism, Islam, The Hopis, Zunis of Pueblo cultures, Parsis, The Sikh, just to name a FEW are based on these very concepts of harmonious living or commandments for peaceful living.
 I had a clue this might be the case before I studied but i have been seriously blown away by the mirroring doctrine, scripture, books, literature that span over thousands of years and at times in completely different parts of the world that had no communication with each other reported to have divine interactions and guidance that verge on coincidence.
 (That is if you believe in co-incidence) I could seriously write a thesis on it, there are literally hundreds of examples.
 Same Same!
 Why do I find this intriguing?
 Because the nature of Human beings to use mass ideology as a means of power brokerage screws it up for so many.
 It takes an idea for living peacefully and with grace to some weird rule book made up by Homosapiens and enforced with pain, punishment and separateness.
 In the same breadth so many of these belief systems have guided, educated and helped humanity, the very concept of donating and helping those in need stems from organisations of belief.
 Some of the strongest and most helpful communities are found wrapped in a blanket of Church or Temple, the fabric for morale perhaps?

 I am beyond pleased and grateful, smiling today.
 This daughter of mine went through a day of tests and poking, prodding to a dubious wait in a room, the same area that has given us so many moments of awful news.
-She turns to me and says “I am going to be fine, its ok and we are surrounded with good” (or along those lines) That thing in her head is benign.
+She turns to me and says “I am going to be fine, its ok and we are surrounded with good” That thing in her head is benign.
 It has NO growth and is well and truly stable.
 I went in when she was asleep in bed last night, I watched her sleep for about 20 minutes.
 The mincer turned into a waterfall of butterflies in my chest.
-She is our miracle.
-I will pray for the same miracles to echo over the planet, liberty and peace are essential are they not?

 “Hope is like a kite with a long tail of sturdy string hat even the most downcast of us can manage to grab onto.
 No matter how bleak our lives may appear to be, no matter how flat on our backs our troubles have pushed us, we can still reach up and take the kite’s string of hope in our hand and it will carry us aloft into a new and brighter day. ” (This too Shall Pass, Eaton, J. pil, 2012)